harrisonlab/phytophthora_fragariae/README.md

 BC-1: 7,504
 ```

-##Run Deconseq to identify potential contaminents in the assembly
+##Run Deconseq to identify potential contaminants in the assembly

 ###SPAdes assemblies